 This is not simply a principle of democracy.
 It is a principle of the more decisive governing factor in our consumerist culture, the principle of supply and demand.
 We have been feeding on this extended campaign season with an irrepressible appetite.
 Media networks, profiting outrageously from our patronage, have risen to meet our demand, and we in turn rise to feed on the surplus (a few tweeting feuds, some scandals, and a delicious array of ad hominem attacks).
 All the while the people blame the networks for the results, while the networks blame the other networks, while the other networks blame the people.
 Everybody is taking from everybody and then turning on everybody.
 It’s like a group of smeared-mouth toddlers blaming each other for cookies missing from the pan, but actually it’s a lot more like a twisted praying mantis love triangle.

 I think I can say unequivocally, if only because it can be neither proved nor denied, that what has most resonated with this nation in this campaign is its unprecedented rhetoric of violence.
 A civil war of clumsy words and gasoline passions is raging throughout our nation.
-We’re not looking for representatives of social values–we’re looking for spokesmen of social angst.
-Thus, rather than candidates engaging in principled arguments with regular appeals to the constitution, candidates must engage in a hyper-reactive surface battle of uncritical sentiments and prove most capable weaponizing trivia and amplifying slander.
+We’re not looking for representatives of social values—we’re looking for spokesmen of social angst.
+Rather than tuning in to anticipate campaign candidates debating principled arguments with regular appeals to the constitution, we tune in to anticipate a surface battle of candidates in the rhetorical coliseum, waiting for a champion to arise who proves most capable of weaponizing trivia and amplifying slander.
 Who will prove to be the biggest bullhorn for the mob?
 Who will prove to have the loudest arguments?
 Who will lead half of this country in a campaign of disgust against the other half of this country?

 Indeed, “the [violence] is not even the cause of our unrest.
 It has merely brought to light the fact that our lives are all based on unrest.”